Generic Name: crotamiton topical (crow TA mi ton)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-What should I tell my healthcare provider before using crotamiton topical?
+What should I discuss with my healthcare provider before using crotamiton topical?

 You should not use this medicine if you have ever had an allergic reaction to a topical medication.